Nyberg Automobile: Nyberg Works – Anderson, Indiana

 The factory built a racing car which Harry Endicott qualified and drove in the 1913 Indianapolis 500.
 The car finished 21st, retiring due to transmission failure.

-Nyberg Works - Chattanooga, Tennessee
+Nyberg Works – Chattanooga, Tennessee

-In February of 1912, a manufacturing plant was established and a separate organization of the Nyberg Automobile Works was set up for Chattanooga.
-It started with capital stock of $150,000 investment by C.E.James, John A. Patten, Z.C.
+In February 1912, a manufacturing plant was established and a separate organization of the Nyberg Automobile Works was set up for Chattanooga.
+It started with a capital stock of $150,000 investment by C.E.James, John A. Patten, Z.C.
 Patten Jr., Henry Nyberg, F.H.
 Dowler and G. H. Miller.
 The plant employed 100 workers and expected to produce ten cars a week.